College of Graduate Studies

 2. May teach graduate level courses (excluding thesis/dissertation research); and,

-3. May vote in elections pertaining to GC and graduate education matters, but may not serve on GC or its committees.
+3. May vote in elections pertaining to Graduate Council and graduate education matters; and

 3. Review and Renewal

-Professional membership shall be reviewed within seven years or sooner if requested.
+Review and Renewal: Professional membership shall be reviewed within seven years or sooner if requested by the member upon submission of an application for Full or Associate membership.
 The result of this review may be:

 1. Promotion to Full membership or Associate membership;